On the average Steiner 3-eccentricity of trees: Abstract

 \section{Abstract}

 The \emph{Steiner $k$-eccentricity} of a vertex $v$ of a graph $G$ is the maximum Steiner distance over all $k$-subsets of $V(G)$ which contain $v$.
 In this paper Steiner $3$-eccentricity is studied on trees.
 Some general properties of the Steiner $3$-eccentricity of trees are given.
-Based on them, an $O(|V(T)|^{2})$ time algorithm to calculate the average Steiner $3$-eccentricity on a tree $T$ is presented.
 A tree transformation which does not increase the average Steiner $3$-eccentricity is given.
 As its application, several lower and upper bounds for the average Steiner $3$-eccentricity of trees are derived.